Krystalli0205/Llama-cold-email-project/README.md

 # 🤖 Llama Cold Email Generator

-An AI-powered tool that automates personalized cold email generation for HR firms, matching contractor portfolios with tech job postings.

 ## 📊 Project Overview

-This project helps HR outsourcing firms efficiently match their tech contractors with job openings at large companies in the US, to the tech firms hire engineers from lower cost countries.
+This project helps HR outsourcing firms efficiently match their tech contractors with job openings at large companies in the US, to help the tech firms hire engineers with lower costs.

 Using Llama 3.1 and LangChain, it automatically extracts job requirements from company career pages, matches them with HR outsourcing firms contractor portfolios, and generates personalized cold emails highlighting relevant skills, portfolio links, and cost advantages.